opencog/opencog/README.md

 ####Opencog https://github.com/opencog/opencog

-Before installing Opencog you have to install
+Before installing Opencog you have to install atomspace and cogutils.

 ####atomspace https://github.com/opencog/atomspace

-and

 ####cogutils https://github.com/opencog/cogutils

-To run the MineCraft server:

 ####Minecraft server(official) https://minecraft.net/download

-A python API to connect with Minecraft server, Spock:
+Install instuction of Minecraft server is [here](http://minecraft.gamepedia.com/Tutorials/Setting_up_a_server)

 ####Spock https://github.com/SpockBotMC/SpockBot

+A python API to connect with Minecraft server.

 Besides the above package, There are some code in Opencog side has not been pulled into Opencog master repository.
 So you have to add all the files in opencog/ manually.